markupstart/achillobator/README.md

 # Bluefin LTS (Alpha)
-Added Niri and xwayland-satellite to the image.
+Added Niri, xwayland-satellite, swabg, swayidle and swaylock to the image.